0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/schemas/apis.md

 **Function**: Endpoint to create a new Claim Schema for your Issuer

 **How it works**: The Endpoint requires to pass the Issuer `id` as Path Parameter.
-Furthermore, it requires:
+Furthermore, it requires as part of the Body Request:

 - `schema`, the name of the schema
 - `mandatoryExpiration` a boolean that indicates whether to make the claim expire or not